Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Opponent Indifference

 \section{$P$ Opponent Indifference}

 Recall that $P$ opponent indifference is a relaxation of (full) opponent indifference, in which we only require indifference among opponents who are reasonably evenly matched.

 \begin{definition} [$P$ Opponent Indifference] For $P \in (0,0.5]$, a rating system is \textbf{$P$ opponent indifferent} if the rating system is opponent indifferent over $(A,B)$ for all $A<B$ where\footnote{Technically, this definition differs slightly from Definition \ref{pop_def} of partial opponent indifference in the introduction, because it forces all pairs among $x, x^*, y$ to be $P$-close, whereas Definition \ref{pop_def} only explicitly forces $x, y$, and $x^*, y$ to be $P$-close.
-However, it follows as an easy corollary of the results in this section that the two definitions are equivalent.}
+However, it follows as an easy corollary of the results in this section that the two definitions are equivalent (see Lemma \ref{app:poi} in Appendix \ref{A} for details).}

 \end{definition}